LupeBezz/recipe-book/README.md

 *project done during the SPICED academy Full Stack Web Development bootcamp* <br/>

+**overview** <br/>
 Recipe Book is a central location where users can store and organise their favourite recipes.
-Users can register, login, search their recipes and filter through them.
-Once a recipe is selected, the user can set a timer if required in the instructions and cross out the steps as they are completed.
-Recipes can be modified and erased.
-Users can prepare menus and generate a grocery list.
-The insertion of recipes can be done manually or with the help of a scraper supported on some webpages.
+They can search and filter them and have some helpful functionalities while cooking.

+**functionalities** <br/>
+- Registration and Login page with error display
+- Bcrypt for password protection
+- Recipes are organised in three main categories and displayed alphabetically
+- Filtering through recipes available (depending if they are favourited or vegan)
+- Recipe preview on click (image, ingredients, basic data)
+- Further functionalities while cooking: timer, steps can be crossed out as they are completed
+- Recipes can be modified and erased
+- Users can prepare menus (by joining some recipes) and generate a grocery list
+- The insertion of recipes can be done manually or via a scraper, supported on some webpages

 **register & login page** <br/>
 minimalistic approach with all basic functionalities and error displays